cepitacio/terraform-provider-haproxy/docs/resources/stack.md

 - `wait_at_least` (Number) The wait at least for the HTTP request rule.
 - `wait_time` (Number) The wait time for the HTTP request rule.

-Read-Only:

-- `index` (Number) The index/order of the HTTP request rule (automatically managed by the provider).

 <a id="nestedblock--frontend--http_response_rules"></a>
 ### Nested Schema for `frontend.http_response_rules`